: Photocopying an article

 We strive to provide you with valuable information, and you may want to share it with others.
 We consider that a compliment, and we'll try to work with you to let it happen.
 But at the same time, we have to protect our copyrighted work from unauthorized distribution.

-Here are the rules that apply to all articles on the HR Hero® and the Employment Law Post, Employers Counsel Network, HR Laws, Training Today, and M. Lee Smith Publishers® websites; the HR Hero Line, Northern Exposure, and Diversity Insight e-mail newsletters; and all HR Hero publications from BLR®:
+Here are the rules that apply to all articles on the HR Hero®, Employers Counsel Network, HR Laws, Training Today, and M. Lee Smith Publishers® websites; the HR Hero Line, Northern Exposure, The Oswald Letter and Diversity Insight e-mail newsletters; and all HR Hero publications from BLR®:

 Photocopying one of our articles, newsletters, or other publications is strictly prohibited without written permission.